aniketrajnish/aniketrajnish.github.io/docs/jmr.md

 ### 1.2 3D Models
 * Then we created rough models of the [Samrat Yantra](https://www.jantarmantar.org/learn/observatories/instruments/samrat/index.html) in Blender based on the resources we could procure.
 * As the model didn't take CAD dimensions into account, it sure had some flaws that were pointed by Sameer Sir in our weekly meetings.
-* We were later expected to come up with dimensionally accurate models based on CAD and paper model replicas that we found.w
+* We were later expected to come up with dimensionally accurate models based on CAD and paper model replicas that we found.
-    <br><br>

     <a href="../files/SamratYantraRough.png" data-lightbox="yantra" data-title="Boy Sprite Sheet"><img src="../files/SamratYantraRough.png" style="width:100%"></a>

     <br>